bakdata/ci-templates/actions/python-poetry-bump-version/README.md

 # python-poetry-bump-version

 This composite action bumps the python package version depending on the release type.
-This action uses [poetry version](https://python-poetry.org/docs/cli/#version) command to bump the version and changes the version in the `pyproject.toml` file.
-It will also output the old and new bumped versions.
+The [poetry version](https://python-poetry.org/docs/cli/#version) command is used to bump the version and change it in the `pyproject.toml` file.
+It will output the old and new bumped versions.

 ## Dependencies